 To aid with the standardization of reporting parameters for cultivation systems and to allow for comparisons to be drawn between different commercial and academic growth systems, we provide an overview of characteristic parameters and figures of merit for both PBRs and open systems.
-The goal of the IAM 7.0 is to standardize the system descriptions regarding the growth system itself and the process details that affect its performance metrics and product quality.
+For both of these systems, the CEN recommends production surface area should be taken as pure production area, or space occupied by production technology.
+This would exclude indirect production area pertaining to inoculation, harvesting, and drying, as well as any management buildings on campus.15 The goal of the IAM 8.0 is to standardize the system descriptions regarding the growth system itself and the process details that affect its performance metrics and product quality.